- How will the Research Data Centres benefit Canadians?

 The federal Statistics Act allows Statistics Canada to use the services of individuals (persons, incorporated contractors, public servants) to do work for Statistics Canada without being an employee in the general sense of the term.
 The Act refers to these individuals as "deemed to be a person employed under this Act", hence the expression "deemed employee".

-In short, a deemed employee is someone who is providing a specific service which, in most cases, involves having access to confidential information for statistical purposes.
+In short, a deemed employee is someone who is providing a specific service which, in most cases, involves having access to confidential information for statistical purposes, including the anonymized microdata available in the RDCs.
 In performing this service, the person has the same obligations of a Statistics Canada employee to keep identifiable information confidential.

 What provisions of the Statistics Act allow for the hiring of deemed employees?